Modern Knowledge Management System

 While knowledge management can be expensive; not managing an organization's institutional knowledge is even more expensive.
 What is the opportunity loss of not managing and institutionalizing knowledge?

-Professional services firms and consulting firms have developed knowledge management systems to summarize what their consultants know, capture and transfer information about best practices, and distribute that information across their organization.
+Some professional services firms and consulting firms have developed knowledge management systems to summarize what their consultants know, capture and transfer information about best practices, and distribute that information across their organization.
 But these systems tend to be about reading information about who has what skills and experience, not actually the performance of tasks and processes using best practices.

 A template is an artifact that was constructed using an existing best practices based approach that offers some hints about what makes it successful.
 A template contains kernels of knowledge which helps someone succeed in performing some task.
 A template enables the effective transfer of best practices based approaches at scale.